fatimahsy/Pandemic-Marriages-/README.md

-# Seasonal Variation in Marriage License Applications
+# Seasonal Variations in Marriage License Applications

 ## 📌 Overview

-This repository supports the analysis of how holidays influence marriage license applications in Toronto from 2011 to 2024.
-The project investigates trends in marriage license issuance during key holiday periods such as Valentine's Day and the festive season.
-The analysis highlights the seasonal impact of holidays on marriage-related decisions.
+This repository supports the analysis of how seasons or holidays influence marriage license applications in Toronto from 2011 to 2024.
+The project investigates trends in marriage license issuance during key holiday periods such as Valentine's Day, summer, and the festive season.
+The analysis highlights the impact of holidays on marriage-related decisions.
 This repository is designed to facilitate the reproduction of this analysis and to provide a framework for similar investigations.

 ## 🗂️ File Structure